tttmmmyyyy/fixlang/Std.md

 ### `empty : Iterator a`

-Create an empty iterator.
+Creates an empty iterator.

 ### `filter : (a -> Bool) -> Iterator a -> Iterator a`

-Filter elements by a condition function
+Filters elements by a condition function

 ### `find_last : Iterator a -> Option a`

-Find the last element of an iterator.
+Finds the last element of an iterator.

 ### `fold : b -> (b -> a -> b) -> Iterator a -> b`